-If the floors in your home are sagging, it’s hard to miss the effects.
+If the floors in your home are sagging, especially if you have hardwood floors, it’s hard to miss the effects.
 Uneven and sagging floors tend to slope and bow, sometimes so much that they become uncomfortable and awkward to walk or sit on.
 This can be unsightly, but it can also pose a danger to individuals with physical disabilities — particularly the elderly and frail or the very young.

 What Causes of Uneven or Sagging Floors?